Cray-HPE/docs-csm/operations/validate_csm_health.md

     ncn/pit# export SW_ADMIN_PASSWORD='changeme'
     ```

-1. Run the NCN health checks.
+2. Run the NCN health checks.

     ```bash
     ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-healthcheck
     ```

-1. Run the Kubernetes checks.
+3. Run the Kubernetes checks.

     ```bash
     ncn/pit# /opt/cray/tests/install/ncn/automated/ncn-kubernetes-checks
     ```

-1. Review results.
+4. Review results.

     Review the output for `Result: FAIL` and follow the instructions provided to resolve any such test failures.
 With the exception of the [Known Test Issues](#autogoss-issues), all health checks are expected to pass.

 <a name="autogoss-issues"></a>
 #### 1.1.1 Known Test Issues

+* It is possible that the first pass of running these tests may fail due to could-init not being completed on the storage nodes.
+In this case please wait 5 minutes and re-run the tests.
 * Kubernetes Query BSS Cloud-init for ca-certs
   - This test may fail immediately after platform install.
 It should pass after the TrustedCerts Operator has updated BSS (Global cloud-init meta) with CA certificates.
 * Kubernetes Velero No Failed Backups